 Rights and Duties of Company Auditor

 Right and duties of company auditor are of statutory nature.
-The companies Act of 1956 has clearly explained the rights and duties of company auditor.
-Company cannot restrict them by means of its articles or in any other way.
+The Companies Act of 1956 has clearly explained the rights and duties of a company auditor.
+The company cannot restrict them by means of its articles or in any other way.
 This decision is given in Newton Vs Burmingham Small Arms Co.
 Ltd.,

 Duties of Company Auditor

 Duty under Section 227: It is otherwise known as the duty to give report.
-After completion of audit work, auditor should give a report expressing his opinion.
-The report may be length or summarized.
-It may be in the form of letter or statement.
-Whatever the form may be, it must be addressed to share holders.
-And it report may be with condition or without condition.
-Unconditional report is called clean report and conditional report is called qualified report.
+After completion of audit work, the auditor should give a report expressing his opinion.
+The report may be long or summarized.
+It may be in the form of a letter or statement.
+Whatever the form may be, it must be addressed to shareholders.
+And its report may be with condition or without condition.
+An unconditional report is called a clean report and a conditional report is called a qualified report.

-- Whether company is maintaining proper books and records or not.
+- Whether the company is maintaining proper books and records or not.

-- Whether financial statements are prepared are prepared in accordance with requirements of companies act or not.
+- Whether financial statements are prepared in accordance with the requirements of companies act or not.

-- Whether balance sheet is giving true and fair view or not.
+- Whether the balance sheet is giving a true and fair view or not.

-- Whether profit and loss account is giving true and fair view or not.
+- Whether profit and loss account is giving a true and fair view or not.

 - If there are branches, whether statements from branch auditors under Sec.
 228 are properly received or not.